-This report looks at how homeownership can be a catalyst for building wealth for households in low-/middle- income and minority groups.
+This analysis looks at how homeownership can be a catalyst for building wealth for households in these groups.
 NAR computed how people can increase their net worth through homeownership by income level and racial/ethnic group.

 - Low-income owners were able to build $98,900 in wealth in the last decade from home price appreciation only.
 Middle-income buyers were able to accumulate $122,100 in wealth as their homes appreciated by 68%.
 Upper-income households have built $150,800 in wealth since 2012.

 - Although Black homeowners experienced the smallest wealth gains among any other racial/ethnic group, these owners were able to accumulate over $115,000 in wealth in the last decade.